rondhi/Streamerbot-WebConfigurator/README.md

 ### Why Use It?

+* You want a nice UI for configuration, but you don't know how or want to create a DLL for Windows UI.
-* Web Configurator is Cross-platform, working equally well on Linux and Mac
+* HTML UI's are cross-platform, working equally well on Linux and Mac, and Windows
-* Independent of the Windows UI framework du jour.
+* Independent of the Windows UI framework du jour, so works equally well across versions of Streamer.bot

 ### Why Not Use It?

+* Adds a dependency on the WebSocket server, which not all users may have set up.
+If the configurator can't connect, it will pop up a help page to guide the user through setting it up, but nothing is foolproof.
 * You don't want your configuration kept in Streamer.bot global variables.
 * Your configuration data is too complex to represent as a set of individual values.

 ## Usage for Users

 When a user installs your extension, they will:
-* Run a particular action in a way that you specified in your instructions, which will then...
+* Run a particular action in a way that you specified in your instructions.
+OR, you can use the autorun feature of export/import to automatically run the configuration action.
+This action will...
-* Bring up your extension's configuration page in their default browser.
+* ... bring up your extension's configuration page in their default browser.
-    * They user's websocket server will need to be running
+    * The user's websocket server will need to be running
-    * If they aren't using the default websocket server settings, then they will be greeted with a page to enter the correct settings.
+    * If they aren't, or aren't using the default websocket server settings, then they will be greeted with a page to enter the correct settings, with help to guide them..
 * They will edit the configuration options, which take effect immediately.

 (image here)